labspire/spire-datasets/spire_sies/readme.md

 In our transcription there are 2 types of tags:
 1. paried : <tag></tag>
 2. unpaired : <tag>
-Here is the list of all the tags used to capture speech spontaneity and other features/noises:
+Here is a comprehensive list of all transcription tags used to annotate speech spontaneity, vocalizations, and environmental sounds.
+Tags are grouped by category for clarity:

-Here's the properly arranged and deduplicated list of transcription tags, categorized for clarity:

 ### Human Vocalizations
 1. `[humming]`